adobe-type-tools/kern-dump/README.md

 ---

 ### `dumpKerning.py`
 Just van Rossum wrote this script.
-It imports all of the `getKerningPairsFromXXX` scripts, and therefore can dump kerning from all kinds of formats.
+It imports all of the `getKerningPairsFromXXX` scripts (except VFB), and therefore can dump kerning from all kinds of formats (except VFB).
 Results in a `.kerndump` file at the location of the input file.

 __Dependencies:__ `getKerningPairsFromFEA.py`, `getKerningPairsFromOTF.py`, `getKerningPairsFromUFO.py` (same repo)
 __Environment:__ command line